 For one moment, if you can grab that job contract you got from your last employer, time at work must have been stated.
-You need to be punctual at 9am and working hours should end at 6pm.
-However, there’s that tiny provision that holds the key to making you commit putting those extra hours of work when the need arises.
-As a newcomer who do not wish trouble, or desperate to get a new job, you may easily take it as just one of the “challenges” at work.
+You need to be punctual at 9 am and working hours should end at 6 pm.
+However, there’s that tiny provision that holds the key to making you commit to putting in those extra hours of work when the need arises.
+As a newcomer who does not wish for trouble, or is desperate to get a new job, you may easily take it as just one of the “challenges” at work.

 Moving forward six months at this job, you may start feeling there’s something not right.
 You are among the last to leave, occasionally shutting down the lights and locking the office.
-When leaving office before 10pm isn’t feasible, you order take out pizza or take a short trip to a nearby fastfood before resuming work.
-The office cleaner and roving security personnel already sees you as a symbol of hard work.
+When leaving the office before 10 pm isn’t feasible, you order take-out pizza or take a short trip to a nearby fast food before resuming work.
+The office cleaner and roving security personnel already see you as a symbol of hard work.

 But why should we ditch the lifestyle of working in excess of 40 hours every week?

-1. Work 40 hours and maintain work-life balance.
+Work 40 hours and maintain a work-life balance.

-5. Work 40 hours because there are things too priceless to give up (by putting more hours at work).
+Work 40 hours because there are things too priceless to give up (by putting in more hours at work).

-It’s funny that 40-hour work week has become more of a perk rather than a supposed mandatory time to contribute to employers.
-That is why when CNN published an article praising Facebook’s Sheryl Sandberg for leaving office at 5:30pm every low-level employee would have said “I wish I was a manager..” or every manager would have said “I wish my company’s as big as Facebook”.
-It’s like reading the news about a honest cab driver returning valuables left by a passenger when it should have been a standard procedure (and therefore not newsworthy at all).
+It’s funny that a 40-hour work week has become more of a perk rather than a supposed mandatory time to contribute to employers.
+That is why when CNN published an article praising Facebook’s Sheryl Sandberg for leaving office at 5:30 pm every low-level employee would have said “I wish I was a manager..” or every manager would have said, “I wish my company’s as big as Facebook”.
+It’s like reading the news about an honest cab driver returning valuables left by a passenger when it should have been a standard procedure (and therefore not newsworthy at all).